foldfelis/DataStructure101/README.md

 [![Code Style: Blue](https://img.shields.io/badge/code%20style-blue-4495d1.svg)](https://github.com/invenia/BlueStyle)

 This repository is not just an implement yet a learning process to fully understand the data structures.
 In this reop, I implement some common and useful data structures.
-Do not expect the implementations to be perfect, but do expect to see code written in haste.

 **Reference:**